Some unpaved roads are closed

 I know of wells in Salt Valley that were put down in 1926 and if you don't happen to know exactly where they were, all that's left is a standpipe sticking up about four feet.
 But we have to be careful because scars in this kind of country take a long time to heal.
 We're getting terrific cooperation from the group that has this well.
 They put their access road right on an old road and all they did was level off the high centers so they could get their trucks in and out.

-Bates Wilson: I don't know.
-Dead horse Point gives a very spectacular view but the land has a little bit of everything in the way of multiple use: uranium claims, potash leases, oil leases, grazing - - which presents problems for us.
+BW: I don't know.
+Dead Horse Point gives a very spectacular view but the land has a little bit of everything in the way of multiple use: uranium claims, potash leases, oil leases, grazing - - which presents problems for us.
 We can't spend a nickel on land that is under any of these things, so there would have to be some sort of clearing of the multiple use of Dead Horse Point before we could do much for it.

 We have to get a Right Of Way from the owner of any uranium claim staked before 1955.
 Prior to that time the owner had surface rights and could keep even the Federal Government from crossing the surface of his claim.
 Now the law reserves surface rights to the government.
 But even on the valid older claims it doesn't present too much problem because a road across a claim enhances its value.
 We do have some characters who get advance dope on our road plans and run out and put claims in there.
 But since the claims are not pre-1955, it doesn't do them any good.

-Western Gateways: Suppose the Maze area west of the rivers were added to Canyonlands National park.
+WG: Suppose the Maze area west of the rivers were added to Canyonlands National Park.
 What can a person do there?

 Getting across the Green River is the big problem, as I said.
 Some of the routes would lead so far back north that we would be defeating our whole purpose.
 There's nothing definite yet, but a chance of crossing at the Bow Knot.
 This would take out on The Spur and from there we could go south to the west of French Springs, over Orange Cliffs Pass, then either through Sunset Pass or down Apache Canyon back to highway 95 and south over the Henry Mountains on the Bullfrog road.